tytydraco/yessleep/out/The_Rattle_of_Rain.md

 “You don’t think…” I managed to utter to her, “that…that she…”

 “No.” Hannah grabbed my arm assuringly.
 “Aaron *no*.
-She’s going to be fine okay?
+She’ll be fine okay?
 We’ll find her…we just have to-“

 “Ah!”, yelled Eric suddenly, “What the fuck?!”
 He had now stopped shouting for Courtney, and instead appeared to be struggling with something over at the edge of the wood.